Greensboro Medical Malpractice Attorney

 Medical malpractice can occur outside of hospital settings as well, including:

 - Outpatient environments

-If you suspect that you, a relative or someone you know has experienced some type of medical malpractice, then contact a personal injury attorney right away.
+If you suspect that you, a relative, or someone you know has experienced some type of medical malpractice, then contact our Greensboro medical malpractice attorney right away.
 It is very important that the situation be reviewed and any interviews or inspections take place as soon after the incident occurred as possible in order to put together the most effective case.
 With a strong trial attorney such as James Roane, you increase your chances of a successful outcome.

 Since medical malpractice injuries are not always discovered right away, the statute of limitations to file a medical malpractice claim works differently than other personal injury claims.
-According to South Carolina Code of Laws section 15-3-545, you have three years from the date you were injured or in some cases, the date you discovered your injury to file a claim.
-If the statute of limitations ends before you file a claim you will lose you right to do so.
+According to North Carolina Statues, you have three years from the date you were injured or in some cases, the date you discovered your injury to file a claim.
+If the statute of limitations ends before you file a claim you will lose your right to do so.
 There are some exceptions that can change this four-year time period so it’s important to speak to an attorney about your case as soon as possible.

 For a proper disclaimer, please know that Roane Law will not take the vast majority of medical malpractice claims.
 We receive many such cases every week for review.
 While many have merit, we really only want to take the most extremely negligent cases.
 We don’t want to second guess doctors.
 Most doctors and hospitals work very hard and provide excellent care.
 Hindsight is 20/20 and we don’t want to blame someone for an honest mistake.
 Therefore, we are very picky about these cases.
 We only want to pursue cases that show blatant disregard for the safety of patients and very significant injuries resulting from such behavior.
 If you think that this has happened to you, then contact our Greensboro medical malpractice attorney.
 We can handle cases across Burlington, Winston-Salem, and surrounding regions.